 Monterosos Al Mare

-I make lighter work of my writing by saving the easiest one till lats.
-Monterosso stands out amongst all the village for its beach properties.
+I make lighter work of my writing by saving the easiest one till last.
+Monterosso stands out amongst all the villages for its beach properties.
 If you want a beach break with easy reach of the seaside, fun bars and a little more nightlife, stay in Monterosso.